msteindorfer/capsule/README.md

-# The Capsule Hash Trie Collections Library
+# The Capsule Hash Trie Collections Library (Temporary JDK7 Fork)

 This is a JDK7 compatible backport of the [usethesource/capsule](https://github.com/usethesource/capsule).
 Please refer to the main project for up-to-date documentation, issues, etcetera.